-Trail Length 2.5 miles

-Trail Surface Natural
+Trail Length 2.5 miles Trail Surface Natural

-Elevation Gain 500 feet
+Elevation Gain

-This popular traverse of Kruzof Island needs extensive maintenance and reconstruction.
+This popular trail needs extensive maintenance and reconstruction.
+The route crosses Kruzof Island, passing through diverse scenery.
 Sitka Trail Works rebuilt much of the route in 2003 and 2006, then performed a maintenance project in 2022, but many sections of the route require rehabilitation due to a lack of ongoing maintenance.